-Food and drinks are to remain in the cafeteria area only.
-Students requiring food or drink for medical reasons should obtain permission in advance from the school nurse and/or an administrator.
+Food is to remain in the cafeteria area only.
+Students may possess a water bottle.
+All water bottles must be clear and contain only water.
+Students may not bring water bottle into Computer Labs.
+Students must abide by individual classroom policies.
+Allowing students to carry around a water bottle is a privilge.
+Misuse may lead to that student being unable to have a water bottle in class.
+Glass bottles are not to be permitted in the building.
+Student requiring food or drink, beyond water, for medical reasons, should obtain permission in advance from the school nurse and/or an administrator.
 Careless disposal of gum in drinking fountains, on furniture, and on floors presents sanitation and cleaning problems and costly repairs.
 Therefore, the school administration will support any staff member who does not allow chewing gum in his/her classroom.
 Careless disposal of gum will bring about disciplinary action.